shirograhm/TooManyItemsRoR2/README.md

 # TooManyItems - RoR2
-Adds 29 extra items for Risk of Rain 2!
+Adds 29 new items to Risk of Rain 2!
 Supports integration with [LookingGlass](https://thunderstore.io/package/DropPod/LookingGlass/).
 See below for compatibility issues.
 | TooManyItems | LookingGlass |
 | ------------ |------|